 2. Should you choose to ride alongside the ride leader (or any other rider), please make sure that you ride side by side with their bicycle, and not slightly out in front.
 Half wheeling a rider is not only rude (as it means talking to someone's back), it also indicates that you are trying to dictate their pace, and the continual attempts to correct the difference by the rider tailing, can have a devastating effect on the overall group pace or otherwise on an individual riding within the group.

 3. Should you find the pace too fast, please so down so that the ride leader becomes aware and can adjust the pace accordingly.

 4. Only ride 2 abreast when it is safe to do so and be prepared to single out when necessary.

-5. Where possible keep a steady line and always indicate (as much as possible in advance) any need to slow down or stop by shouting 'slowing' or 'stopping' to avoid dramatic consequences to anyone riding behind you.
-Point out hazards where helpful and give clear signals to those behind to indicate turns etc, if you feel safe to do so.
+5. Where possible keep a steady line and always indicate (as much as possible in advance) any need to slow down or stop, by shouting 'slowing' or 'stopping' to avoid dramatic consequences to anyone riding behind you.
+Please point out hazards where helpful and give clear signals to those behind to indicate turns etc, if you feel safe to do so.

 6. Please remain as conscious as possible at all times that you have riders around you and be prepared for the occasional, unintended, absent mindedness or unpredictability of others.

 7. Please take your turn to ride at the back and equally do not continually hog the front of the group as such behaviour can leave the leader and the 'tail end Charlie' isolated from the rest of the group.

 8. Should the ride leader move to the back to aid a rider who might be struggling, the responsibility of keeping the pace is immediately passed to the person left at the front.
 Should you find pace setting too difficult, please drop back and ask for someone else to take lead.